-Vol. 4 of the magazine 'Zur Geschichte des Kartonmodellbaus' is out!
+Vol. 5 of the AGK magazine 'Zur Geschichte des Kartonmodellbaus' released

-The "Arbeitskreis Geschichte des Kartonmodellbaus (AGK) e.V". is pleased to announce the 4th volume of out annual magazine "Zur Geschichte des Kartonmodellbaus" (on the history of card modeling).
-The multitude of topics shows again that the research domain "history of card modeling" is varied and connects to many other topics of cultural history.
+The "Arbeitskreis Geschichte des Kartonmodellbaus (AGK) e.V". is pleased to announce vol. 5 of its annual magazine "Zur Geschichte des Kartonmodellbaus" (on the history of card modeling).
+As usual it contains many articles about the histiry of card modeling by several authors.

 Futher information about card modeling: